kbarrus27/on-that-note-app/README.md

 ### How does it work? ###
 Kids can select an instrument (currently only piano) and then “song” or “free play” mode.
 - In “song” mode, some parts of a song are played by the app and other parts are played by the user.
 This helps to build waiting skills as well as fine motor skills.
-- In “free play” mode (coming soon!), the user can play the instrument on their own.
+- In “free play” mode, the user can play the instrument on their own.

 ### What are the potential benefits of this app? ###
 - Allows kids to practice fine motor skills like tapping and lifting fingers (piano) and swiping (shaker)